marijnh/Eloquent-JavaScript/21_skillsharing.md

 The handler itself needs to look at the request headers to see whether `If-None-Match` and `Prefer` headers are present.
-Node stores headers, whose names are specified to be case-insensitive, under their lowercase names.
+Node stores headers, whose names are specified to be case insensitive, under their lowercase names.

 ```{includeCode: ">code/skillsharing/skillsharing_server.js"}